SimonBiggs/scriptedforms/demo.form.md

 ### Output sections

-Code placed within output groups will run after any input on the form is changed.
+Code placed within output groups will run after any variable on the form changes in value.

 <section-output>